kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 The other benefit of using a BFF is that the team creating the interface can be much more fluid in thinking about where functionality lives.
 For example they could decide to push functionality on to the server-side to promote reuse in the future and simplify a native mobile application, or to allow for the faster release of new functionality.
 This decision is one that can be made by the team in isolation if they own both the mobile application and the BFF - it doesn't require any cross-team coordination.

 ## Jamstack
 Jamstack is a web architecture and stands for **J**avascript, **A**PIs, and **M**arkup stack.
 In this architecture, the frontend and the backend are completely separate.
 All interactions with the backend and third parties are done using APIs.
-Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities. **「a Jamstack site is a set of pre-generated static assets served from a CDN」**
+Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities. **A Jamstack site is a set of pre-generated static assets served from a CDN.**

 > Jamstack is a way of working.
 It’s not a group of frameworks or services or tied to any particular brands or tech stack.
 Jamstack is defined by how you build websites, rather than the tools with which you choose to build them.